Makerblaker/HalloweenMusic-Pi/README.md

 # HalloweenMusic-Pi

 Be sure to have omxplayer installed.
-Program loops between to the two MP3 files.
+Program loops between all the MP3 files in this directory.